 There are two ways to enable end-to-end encryption for Microsoft Teams:

-- You can enable E2EE from Teams admin center
+- Enable E2EE from the Teams admin center.

-- Use Microsoft PowerShell to configure end-to-end encryption
+- Use Microsoft PowerShell to turn on end-to-end encryption.

 After you enable E2EE for Microsoft Teams, during an E2EE call, Teams secures the following features:

 The below listed features will not be available in Teams during an E2EE call:

 - Consult then transfer

 - Call companion and transfer to another device